 Commitment to Board Refreshment.
-In July 2021, Mr. Earl Shipp joined the Board as an Independent Director, resulting in six of our eight Directors joining the Board since 2017.
+Six of our eight Directors joined the Board since 2017.

 Strong Independent Board.
 The Board understands that maintaining qualified independent and non-management directors on the Board is an integral part of effective corporate governance.
 The Board believes its current, refreshed leadership strikes an appropriate balance between independent directors and directors affiliated with the Company.
 This allows the Board to effectively represent the best interests of the Company and its stockholders.